 Counselling can help a person to gain a new understanding about his or her concerns and to acquire new ways of coping with and resolving them.
 Counselling can help you develop new skills and to change behaviour patterns.
 Counselling can contribute to an increased understanding of yourself and others.

 While there are potential benefits to counselling, success is not guaranteed and there are potential risks.
 Counselling may stimulate memories, evoke strong feelings, and changes in awareness may alter one’s self-perceptions and ways of relating to others.
 Sometimes clients will feel worse before they feel better.
 This is especially a concern if someone has experienced traumatic events or significant loss.
 Clients need to understand that counselling is a process, and you can continually discuss any concerns you are having with me.

 Generally, as many as you find useful.
 The number of counselling sessions varies from client to client and concern to concern.
 Sessions may be more frequent at first during focused work, and then be spaced out for maintenance.
 This can be discussed with me throughout our work together.

-Counselling fees are $120 for individuals and $140 for couples for each 60-minute session (includes time to complete session notes – 10 minutes for initial session and 5 minutes for subsequent sessions).
-These fees include GST.
+Counselling fees are $125 for individuals and $150 for couples/families for each 60-minute session (includes time to complete session notes – 10 minutes for initial session and 5 minutes for subsequent sessions).
+These fees include HST.
 Payment is required by cash, e-transfer, or major credit cards at the beginning of each appointment.
 There is a small processing fee for credit card payment.
 At this time, I do not offer reduced or sliding scale rates.
 Consulting rates are determined depending on the number of participants and the length of sessions.
 Please contact me at 604-616-3388 for a quote.